The following is a talk I gave in my ward on June 10, 2018

 I tell you, [the publican] went down to his house justified rather than the [Pharisee]: for every one that exalteth himself shall be abased; and he that humbleth himself shall be exalted.
 (Luke 18:9-14)

 In his parable of the prodigal son it is the elder, obedient son that judged his wayward brother who is chastised by the father, not the wayward, yet returning son (Luke 15:11-32).
-The older son wasn’t chastised because of his obedience, he was chastised because he saw his obedience as license to judge others, be jealous of their forgiveness, or excuse his own repentance.
+The older son wasn’t chastised because of his obedience, he was chastised because he saw his obedience as a license to judge others, be jealous of their forgiveness, or excuse his own repentance.

 Jesus consistently puts love, repentance, and forgiveness above obedience.
-Jesus squarely places both “the law and the prophets” under the authority of the two great laws of love (Mat.
+Jesus squarely places both “the law and the prophets” under the authority of the two great laws of love (Matt.
 22:37-40); the Book of Mormon warns that “none but the truly penitent are saved” (Alma 42:24); and Jesus commands us today through modern scripture that “of you it is required to forgive all men” (D&C 64:10) after warning “[they] that forgiveth not … standeth condemned before the Lord” (D&C 64:9).

 This should have a transformative impact on how we might act as we minister to one another.
 An overemphasis on obedience tends to see the gospel as a set of formula or incantations to invoke to get the designated outcomes.
-It’s approach says: “You have a problem?
+Its approach says: “You have a problem?
 Here’s how to fix it.
 Let me know how it goes.” – a variation of “Take two of these and call me in the morning.”
 This approach is tempting because it’s safe.
 I just have to relay the formula and I don’t have to intimately know the pain of the person.
 And furthermore, if it doesn’t work, I can place the blame squarely on the person for not following the instructions.
 But this leads to isolation and feeling about people rather than connecting and feeling with people – regardless of whether the prescription may work or not.

 Compare this with an approach to ministering that places greater emphasis on Jesus’ higher principles of love, repentance, and forgiveness.
 This approach says: “You have a problem?
 I’m so sorry.
 I’m here with you.”
 This is the father of the prodigal son.
 The father knew the wayward son sinned, damaged relationships, and was disobedient.
 But the father also wisely knew that without love and forgiveness, he had no hope of healing that relationship.
-This is more difficult than the formulaic approach because in order to do so we have to push the false idol of judgement aside, connect with something within us that can relate to that pain, and open ourselves to vulnerability.
+This is more difficult than the formulaic approach because in order to do so we have to push the false idol of judgment aside, connect with something within us that can relate to that pain, and open ourselves to vulnerability.
 This is “mourning with those that mourn” (Mosiah 18:9), and it places us on sacred, revelatory ground where we can see and know each other as we really are.
 This is the God Immanuel.
 This is Zion.
-And in my experience it is the most powerful force to motivate Christian action.
+And in my experience, it is the most powerful force to motivate Christian action.

 There are many other things which can prevent us from turning our Christian beliefs into Christian action, “even so many that I cannot number them” as King Benjamin puts it (Mosiah 4:29).
 And there are many different ways we can put Christian belief into action – I recommend reading Richard Bushman’s “Radiant Mormonism” article in Deseret News (https://bit.ly/2kYrCqp).
 But as we face the mists of darkness today, turn towards those who are hurting around us, and act in ways to understand and heal that pain, we will be on the path of Christian action and discipleship.